The Garden Chalet is at Church Farm House, East Meon.

 The chalet is intended for 2 adults.
 Up to 2 children may accompany their parents.
 Dogs and cats are welcome.
 The chalet is fitted with cat flaps if the guest wishes to use them.

 The chalet is comfortably furnished and is fully central heated; the shower and lavatory are also central heated.
 An electric immersion heater provides running hot water.

-The kitchen contains an electric cooker with oven, a microwave oven and a refrigerator.
+The kitchen, brand new in 2019, contains an electric cooker with oven, a microwave oven and a refrigerator.
 There is also a large fridge freezer in the porch.
 Cooking utensils, plates and cutlery are provided.

 The lounge area has a sofa, comfy arm chair and 28 inch colour digital TV.
 The bedroom area has a kingsize bed which is provided with sheets and duvet plus cover.
 There is a second sofa (6ft 2 inches × 5 ft) which converts to a double bed.

 All sheets, bath towels and pillow cases are provided.
 If the sofa bed is used, it is necessary for guests to bring their own duvet and cover and sheets.
 Cloths, cleaning materials and handtowels are also provided.

 East Meon is well placed for anyone interested in birding.
 The green woodpecker regularly feeds on the lawn.
 Pheasants roost in the garden and red-legged partridge is often seen.